 - For stock media: Stock photos and video can be such life-savers, especially when we’re on a tight budget or deadline.
 Just make sure you use high-quality footage, or it can reduce the overall quality of your own instructional video.
 Consistency and quality in video footage is more important than quantity of different shots.

 5. Choose a video creation tool

 Depending on your experience level in video creation, there are a plethora of different video making tools and production agencies available on the market.
-Choosing the right one can feel overwhelming, and we’ve made a guide to help you do just that.
+Choosing the right one can feel overwhelming, so make sure you get a solution adapted to your needs.

 However, if you're a beginner or looking for a DIY option to make your instructional videos, we recommend choosing a tool that's simple and intuitive to use.